kevbaker/kubernetes-fluentbit-kafka-quine/README.md

 ## Project Setup

 This project was based on projects samples from the "References" below.
-These were exxtended with Fluentbit, Kafka and Quine.
+These were extended with Fluentbit, Kafka and Quine.
 Details are below.

 ### Step: Setup Example Server